jellybeansoup/ios-dropbox-auth/README.md

-#Dropbox Auth
+# Dropbox Auth

 In occasions when the official SDK for Dropbox is too heavy or too restricting, it's usually preferable to access the HTTP API directly.
 The problem is, you then have to deal with the OAuth flow and storage of the credentials by hand, or worse, utilise the Dropbox SDK for just that part of the process (and given that the new one relies on Alamofire, you're having to embed a framework you never actually use).
 This library is designed to _just_ handle that aspect, and allows you to sign your own `NSURLRequest` objects for the API calls, allowing you to handle them any way you want.

-##Released under the BSD License
+## Released under the BSD License

-Copyright © 2019 Daniel Farrelly
+Copyright © 2022 Daniel Farrelly

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: